liamzebedee/gigcove/README.md

 Here is the source code for [Gigcove](http://gigcove.tumblr.com), a web app I originally started in Jan'2013 for building the best way to find live music gigs around in Brisbane.
 Since then it has undergone about 6 rewrites (from terrible Rails + JQuery spaghetti, to nicer AJAX Rails + JQuery spaghetti, to Bootstrap, now with Docker, to Ratchet and React.js, to Ionic w/ Angular, to Ionic and Semantic UI w/ Angular) and I've learnt **a lot**.
 I'm going to write a blog post later about the entire experience.

-Copyright Liam Edwards-Playne, 2015.
-Read [the arch doc](ARCH.md) for an introduction to the code.
+Copyright Liam Edwards-Playne, 2015. **Licensed under GPL v3**.
+Send me an email if you're interested on how it works.
+Read [the arch doc](ARCH.md) for a basic introduction to the code.

 ## Install
 You should be running a Linux-based system to host GigCove.
 We use Ubuntu 14.04 LTS.